Creating a New Kind of Doctor

 • Informing program leads of availability and expected absences in a timely manner

-• Completing any prework or assignments for the bootcamp
+• Completing any pre-work or assignments for the bootcamp

 Eligibility

 The program is open to all University of Texas at Austin students eager to make an impact in health care innovation.
 Skills and experience in life sciences, communications, finance, valuation, pitch decks, business plans and market analysis may be useful but are not required.
-Associate cohorts often include undergraduate and graduate students from various colleges, including Dell Medical School, College of Natural Sciences, McCombs School of Business, College of Pharmacy, College of Engineering and more.
+Associate cohorts often include undergraduate and graduate students from various colleges, including Dell Medical School, College of Natural Sciences, McCombs School of Business, College of Pharmacy, Cockrell School of Engineering and more.

 Program Timeline

-• Application Deadline: Sept.
-5
+• Application Deadline: Friday, February 6, 2026

-• Associate training bootcamp: September-October
+• Associate training bootcamp: February-March 2026

-• “Roundup and Rodeo” event and presentations: Dec.
-9
+• “Roundup and Rodeo” event and presentations: April 2026

 Note: All dates are tentative and subject to change.